Jackson Woodard: Seattle Seahawks

 Woodard signed with the Seattle Seahawks as an undrafted free agent on May 2, 2025.
 He was waived four days later.

 Houston Texans

 On May 7, 2025, Woodard was claimed off waivers by the Houston Texans.
 He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
+On November 20, the Texans added Woodard to their roster as a standard gameday practice squad elevation.

+Miami Dolphins

+On December 17, 2025, Woodard was signed by the Miami Dolphins off the Texans practice squad.